The next morning, Rosa was waiting outside their office building when Naomi arrived. “Good morning! Did you get some rest?” Rosa asked.

 Everyone stared at each other for a beat.

-Naomi turned back to Pradeep, “Can you show us what the virus looks like for you?”
+Rosa turned back to Pradeep, “Can you show us what the virus looks like for you?”

 "Yeah, sure."

 Pradeep pulled up a browser while Rosa and Naomi looked over his shoulder.
 Then he started to search for “How do I stop the squirrels?”
 Before he could click Search or hit Enter, a virtual squirrel skittered onto the screen and grabbed the Search button.
-Naomi’s jaw dropped as the squirrel started gnawing on the button.

 “Huh,” said Rosa.
 “I didn’t think this could get more interesting, but I was wrong.”